Bone Grafting in Preparation for Dental Implants

 Soft Tissue Grafting

-Sometimes Dr. Atkins will also suggest a soft tissue ridge augmentation.
+Sometimes, Dr. Atkins and Dr. Ripperger will also suggest a soft tissue ridge augmentation.
 This surgical procedure can be used to replace lost gum tissue with your own soft tissue or other allogenic soft tissue grafting materials.
-He can ensure that the alveolar ridge has the correct contours and tissue thickness so that the final implant restoration will look natural and aesthetically pleasing.
+Our oral surgeons can ensure that the alveolar ridge has the correct contours and tissue thickness so that the final implant restoration will look natural and aesthetically pleasing.

 Please call us today to schedule an appointment.
 806-398-7228